Text us Call us

 Addiction treatment programs that include good nutrition give their clients a better chance at long-term recovery.
 A healthy diet can also help a person struggling with addiction deal with some of the challenges of early treatment stages.

 By the time an addict decides to seek out help, however, healthy eating can seem like a low priority.
-People seeking professional treatment to combat addiction are often in physical or psychological crisis, sometimes requiring immediate medical interventions.
-But many of these issues are not caused by the substances themselves.
+People seeking professional treatment to combat addiction are often in a physical or psychological crisis, sometimes requiring immediate medical interventions.
+However many of these issues are not caused by the substances themselves.
 Substance abuse can lead to poor nutritional habits.
 Poor nutrition can also be an underlying cause of addiction.
 For someone battling addiction, an unhealthy diet can make the treatment process more difficult, and true recovery impossible.

 Today we have a better understanding of the specific physical and psychological damage that substance abuse can cause.
 We also have a better understanding of the makeup of different foods, their nutrients, and how different foods affect the body.
 Armed with that knowledge, treatment centers, and individuals dealing with addiction, can utilize nutrition as a powerful, and necessary tool in their treatment and recovery plans.